 - reduced tread life;

-- uneven tire wear, such as feathering and one-sided wear,
+- uneven tire wear, such as feathering and one-sided wear;

 - vehicle pull to the right or to the left.

-Tires may also cause your vehicle to pull to the left or right.
-Alignment won't correct this condition.
-See your dealer for proper diagnosis.
+Tires may also cause the vehicle to pull left or right.
+Alignment will not correct this problem.
+See your dealer for proper diagnosis of the problem.

-Improper alignment will not cause vehicle vibration, which may be a result of tire and wheel out-of-balance.
+Improper alignment will not normally cause vehicle vibration, which may be a result of tire and wheel out-of-balance.
 Proper balancing will reduce vibration and avoid tire cupping and spotty wear.